alisa-crowe/bda696-final-project/README.md

 ## Paper

-See "Final Paper.docx" for the complete research paper documenting methodology, results, and conclusions.
+See "Final Paper.pdf" for the complete research paper documenting methodology, results, and conclusions.